flipkart-incubator/ottoscalr/README.md

 ## Getting Started

 To get started with OttoScalr, you'll need to have a Kubernetes cluster up and running where the ottoscalr can be installed.
-Please go through the ottoscalr wiki to understand more about its workings.
+To understand the concepts and constructs that drive ottoscalr please go through the ottoscalr wiki.

-# Installation
+### Installation

 Ottoscalr is easy to be installed and configured in any kubernetes cluster.
 The installation process involves setting up the necessary Kubernetes resources for OttoScalr to run.
 Detailed instructions will be provided in the [installation and configuration guide](INSTALLATION.md).

 ## Contributing